lavafroth/karess/README.md

 - Three finger swipe left to focus on the window to the right
 - Three finger swipe right to focus on the window to the left

-Check out the `pinch-cycle-widths` branch for these additional gestures:
+The following pinch / zoom gestures can also be disabled in the settings:
-- Pinch with three fingers outwards (I guess that's called a zoom) to cycle window widths
+- Zoom with three fingers to cycle window widths
-- Pinch with three fingers inwards to cycle window widths in reverse
+- Pinch with three fingers to cycle window widths in reverse

 ## Acknowledgements